TruClient/Tutorial/RESTAPI.md

   var xhReq = new XMLHttpRequest();
 ```

-As of IE7 Microsoft relented and switched to this "industry standard".
+As of IE7 Microsoft relented and recognize this "industry standard" for instantiating the AJAX object.

 **xhReq** is "hungarian notation" for XML HTTP Request.